facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

           init: 0.02
           step: 2.0
           log: true
+        # a linearly-distributed scalar between 0 and 1
+        dropout:
+          lower: 0.0
+          upper: 1.0
         # an integer scalar going from 4 to 16
         # init and step parameters could also be provided,
         # by default init is set to the middle of the range